 Beach View Hotel is a great base to explore the exciting sights & activities; from historic homes and gardens to underground caves and a host of leisure activities such as golf, surfing, sailing, kite surfing, cricket, hiking and much more.
 No matter which coast you’re on, what month of the year or what the time of day, Barbados has something wonderful to offer.
 The best & easiest way to explore Barbados is by renting a car and seeing the island on your own time.
 Beach View Hotel offers car rentals on property & you can book this before you arrive, or while you’re here with your dedicated concierge team.
 There is no shortage of #hashtag-worthy places to see in Barbados & if we were ‘playing tourist’ for a few days, here is what we would do & what we think you should see!

-The views are spectacular & it’s a nice spot to grab a bite to eat or a cool drink.
+At the island’s North Point, the views are spectacular and there is a lovely restaurant to grab a bite to eat or a cool drink.
 It is also where you will find a unique “window to the sea” that can be seen in Billy Ocean’s music video for The Colour of Love!

 Enjoy rum tasting & a dose of history.
 One of the oldest plantation houses on the island who still make their own rum.
 They even have a heritage railway with an actual steam train!
 When you leave the Abbey, you’ll hit ‘Cherry Tree Hill’ for the most amazing views of the East Coast.